Jun-del/TalentLabs/astro-blog-web-dev/src/pages/posts/post-0.md

 5. **JavaScript**: I will teach you how to use JavaScript to make your website interactive.

+6. **React**: I will teach you how to use React to build your website.

-6. **Git and GitHub (Not sure yet)**: I will also teach you how to use Git and GitHub to manage your code.
+7. **Git and GitHub (Not sure yet)**: I will also teach you how to use Git and GitHub to manage your code.
    [Intro to Git and GitHub](https://frontend.turing.edu/lessons/module-1/git-and-github.html)

 ## Concerns